About the Journal

 Focus and Scope

-Upon submission to the Asian Journal of Medical Sciences (AJMS), the Editor first evaluates whether the manuscript falls within the scope of the journal.
-If deemed suitable, the Editor proceeds to edit the article and remove all author-identifying details and related information to ensure a fully blinded peer review process.
+Initial Editorial Assessment: Upon submission, the Editor evaluates whether the manuscript aligns with the scope of AJMS.
+If suitable, the Editor edits the article to remove all author-identifying details, ensuring a fully blinded peer review.

-The Editor assigns three peer reviewers based on the expertise required to evaluate the manuscript.
-At least one reviewer is external to the AJMS Editorial Board to ensure an unbiased assessment.
-Reviewers are given one week to confirm their willingness to review and to indicate whether the manuscript is suitable for consideration.
-If deemed appropriate, the formal peer review process is initiated.
+Reviewer Assignment: The Editor assigns three peer reviewers based on subject expertise.
+At least one reviewer is external to the AJMS Editorial Board to maintain impartiality.
+Reviewers are given one week to confirm their willingness to review and to assess the manuscript’s suitability.

-Peer reviewers are allotted six weeks to submit their review reports.
-During this period, they are instructed not to communicate directly with the authors by any means.
-All reports must be submitted exclusively to the Editor.
+Formal Peer Review: Once confirmed, reviewers are allotted six weeks to complete their evaluations.
+During this period, they must not communicate directly with the authors.
+All reports are submitted exclusively to the Editor.

-The Editor reviews the reports and forwards them to the corresponding author for revision.
-Authors are given two weeks to submit the revised manuscript by email (editor@ajmsjournal.info) to the Editor.
-The revised version does not need to be re-uploaded through the submission system.
+Author Revision: The Editor reviews the reports and forwards them to the corresponding author.
+Authors are given two weeks to submit the revised manuscript via email (editor@ajmsjournal.info).
+Re-uploading through the submission system is not required.

 Publication Frequency